skiffos/SkiffOS/configs/android/anbox/README.md

 If Skiff Core is enabled with `skiff/core`, this package enables the Anbox core image.
 If you wish to override the anbox core, specify a different core image following the anbox package - i.e. `skiff/core,android/anbox,core/gentoo`.

+Alternatively enable just the Android support with `android/common`.